elixirschool/elixirschool/lessons/en/testing/bypass.md

 We'll need Bypass for this test and we'll have to handle multiple Bypass requests per test, let's see how we do that.

 Remember the `bypass.port` from earlier?
 When we need to mimic multiple sites, the `:port` option comes in handy.
-As you've probably guessed, we can create multiple Bypass connections each with a different port, these would simulate independent sites.
+As you've probably guessed, we can create multiple Bypass connections with different ports to simulate independent sites.
 We'll start by reviewing our updated `test/clinic_test.exs` file:

 ```elixir